Bug Fixes, Identity Systems, and Responsive Design

 external_openedas a graceful fallback

-After all three fixes, ran it again.
-3 jobs, all successfully marked as external_opened, failure counter working, no browser crashes.
+After all three changes, ran it again.
+3 jobs were successfully marked as external_opened, result accounting worked, and the browser session stayed stable.

 The System

-data/identity-ground-truth.json — A structured file with verified facts about me:
+data/identity-ground-truth.json — A structured file with verified public facts:

 - Project information: names, dates, key technologies